Mobile phone towers

-Before building any new structures, including new base stations, mobile phone towers and low-impact structures, mobile phone companies must:
+Before building new mobile phone base stations, mobile phone companies must generally:

-- Consult with communities first (the Communications Alliance industry code C564:2011 Mobile Phone Base Station Deployment)
+- Consult with communities (the Communications Alliance industry code C564:2011 Mobile Phone Base Station Deployment)

-- Produce an environmental EME report for new or upgraded mobile phone base station—the reports are published at the Radio Frequency National Site Archive.
+- Produce an environmental EME report—the reports are published at the Radio Frequency National Site Archive.

 Find out more: